PROFESSIONAL TRAINING COURSE #1

 The customer was later shown the pre-existing damage picture, but of course the customer said the picture was taken after we moved and broke the item, making the pre-existing damage picture worthless.
 All needless.
 This should also remind you that the process of learning something is not done when you've learned it.
 Learning something needs reminding and practicing, which is another reason for the training meetings.

-2-H) A mover wasn't trained to know he was using the wrong kind of floor dolly wheels on a wooden floor, and this lack of knowledge left wheel indentations on the wooden floor, which cost a $4,000 damage claim.
+2-H) Another mover wasn't trained to know he was using the wrong kind of floor dolly wheels on a wooden floor, and this lack of knowledge of wheel-types left wheel indentations on the wooden floor, which cost a $4,000 damage claim.
 All from not knowing the difference between wheel types.
+You wouldn't know there was something critical you should know, until after you were trained to know it.

 2-I) There's a hundred other examples we could give similar to these four, of all different varying damage situations and costs, but we're not going to go over all the mover-rules right here.
-The point of these examples is to convey that if you weren't TOLD or shown these mover-rules, you could work for years and not know about them until it cost you and/or your moving company THOUSANDS OF DOLLARS, a lost finger, dwindling jobs, wasted effort, lost tips and lost customers.
+The point of these examples is to convey that if you weren't TOLD or shown these mover-rules, you could work for years and not know about them until it cost you and/or your moving company, and AGMC, many THOUSANDS OF DOLLARS.

-If you are not certified as having proven you know the needed list of mover-rules, YOU DON'T KNOW WHAT YOU DON'T KNOW, and your moving company or referral service doesn't know what you know or not, and so does know you are likely an accident waiting to happen.
+If you are not certified as having proven to AGMC that you know the needed list of mover-rules, YOU DON'T KNOW WHAT YOU DON'T KNOW, and your moving company or referral service (AGMC) doesn't know what you know or not, and so does know you are likely to be a very costly accident waiting to happen.
+That means the parties that are choosing the crews ARE VERY MUCH LOOKING FOR MOVERS WHO HAVE SHOWN THAT THEY KNOW THESE THINGS THAT YOU NEED TO KNOW, the things that are in this course, because it is literally gambling the loss of MANY THOUSANDS OF DOLLARS to not be sure you know these things.

-2-L) The point is that of course you do believe you are doing just fine without any of this "teaching", everyone believes that, so if you're right and you already know most of the critical information presented in this course, this course should be a breeze to just confirm to your moving company what you know, which makes you a lot more money, so just knock out the testing, easy.
+2-L) It's normal and natural to believe you are doing just fine without any of this "teaching", everyone believes that.
+So if you're right and you already know most of the critical information presented in this course, this course should be a breeze to just confirm to your moving company what you know, by getting certified, which makes you a lot more money, even if you don't need to actually learn anything.
 The more useful things you find that you didn't know, the more you win also.
-Either way you win and makes you more money.
+So either way you win and getting certified makes you a lot more money.

 2M) Part of being a professional is being aware what all tools are available, having the best tools, and having the best knowledge of how to use those tools.
-If you don't have the right tools for the job and don't know how to do the job the most efficiently, you are wasting the customer's time and money, and that makes you a "second rate" mover.
+If you don't have the right tools for the job and don't know how to do the job the most efficiently, you are wasting the customer's time and money, making the job needlessly more dangerous, more risky as far as causing damage, and more risky about causing injuries, and that makes you a "second rate" mover.

 Imagine a mechanic who doesn't have the right tools, takes twice as long as it would take with the right tools, and then charges you by the hour.
 You would not be a happy customer.
 If you don't want to be that bad mechanic, or someone using a hand-crank drill to drill on people's teeth (with no dental training), then find out what tools are available, what tools YOU DON'T KNOW ABOUT, and you get certified on how to use them.